yamchips/issue-tracker/Learning-notes.md

 If we manually modify search url, current code returns error.
 Check the orderBy and sortOrder parameter before sending them to prisma.

+## Pagination

+### Build pagination component

+Use Radix UI icon to create a component showing current page, total page and four buttons.

 ## Further work

 1. Update the status of an issue in edit issue page